Barwick Road, Cross Gates, Leeds, LS15 8RQ

 Changes in the law, notably the Children’s Act (1989), means that the staff in schools have a duty to report any concerns that a child may be suffering significant harm, particularly, as a result of abuse.
 It is a DfE requirement that the school nominates a senior member of staff who will have special responsibility for Child Protection.
 In Leeds schools this person is known as the Designated Safeguarding Lead (DSL).
 The DSL and the Head Teacher receive professional training in this area, and staff will deal with all these matters in complete confidentiality.

-The school’s Deputy DSLs are: Mrs Gibbons and Mrs Speight
+The school’s Deputy DSLs are: Mrs Speight, Miss Rowland, Mrs Tunstall

 They will deal with all Child Protection and Safeguarding Issues.

-Mrs McGee is the Designated Safeguarding Governor with specific responsibility for Child Protection and Safeguarding.
-[In March/April/May 2020 Mrs Gilmore is acting as the Interim Designated Safeguarding Governor,]
+Mrs Tasker is the Designated Safeguarding Governor with specific responsibility for Child Protection and Safeguarding.

 The school has a legal responsibility to collate basic information including who has parental responsibility for a child, and to pass on this information to the relevant agencies if requested.
 In the event of an investigation into a possible case of child abuse, the school has a legal duty to cooperate with the investigating authorities to the best of its ability to promote the child’s welfare.
 Whilst the school will always attempt to work in partnership with parents, and try to ensure that parents are fully informed of, and participate in, any action concerning their child, if there is a conflict of interest; the welfare of the child must be the paramount consideration.